 The School of Art offers professional instruction in the fields of painting/printmaking, graphic design, sculpture, and photography.
 Each of these areas is headed by a director of graduate studies.
-The School also offers programs of study to Yale College students that may lead to an undergraduate major in art.
+The School also offers interdisciplinary courses and programs of study to Yale College students that may lead to an undergraduate major in art.
+The undergraduate art program is led by the Director of Undergraduate Studies.